department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 # Intent to File for 527EZ - Product Outline
 ## Overview
-Enable Veterans to receive the earliest possible pension benefits effective date by calculating the ITF from the date a pension application was started online.
+Enable Veterans to receive a pension benefits effective date by calculating the ITF from the date a pension application was started online.
 Intent to file sets a potential start date (or effective date) for Veteran benefits by notifying the VA that they plan to file a claim.
 This can enable the Veteran to receive retroactive payments (payments from the time between when they submitted an intent to file and when the VA approves the claim).
 The Veteran has one year from the time they submit an intent to file their claim to receive the earliest possible effective date.